 Multiple Restrictions

 You can add multiple Access Controls, and they will perform as an “OR” operator.
-This means that if you have Host Origins and Access Token set, you can use either one for content to go through.
+This means that if you have Host Origins and a Gateway Key set, you can use either one for content to go through.